saturn77/egui_mobius/README.md

 ![egui_mobius Logo](./assets/mobius_strip.png)

-**egui_mobius** is a Rust framework to modularize and separate front-end and back-end logic in Egui applications, with a top level feature of future proofing the core of a design.
+**egui_mobius** is a Rust framework designed to facilitate modular egui applications enabling maintainability and scalability.

 It emphasizes clean architecture with seamless communication between UI and business logic, inspired by the continuous, one-sided nature of the Möbius strip.
-It is meant to be part of the egui ecosystem of helper crates, but also has other possible front ends, as the crux crate is progressively introduced into the library.
+It is meant to be part of the egui ecosystem of helper crates, but also has other possible front ends.

 ## Motivation
-In traditional Egui applications, UI and backend logic are often tightly coupled. egui_mobius solves this by providing a structured approach to communication between layers, improving maintainability and scalability.
+In Egui applications, UI and backend logic are often tightly coupled. egui_mobius solves this by providing a structured approach to communication between layers, improving maintainability and scalability.
 Having core elements of a gui that are portable and maintainble is the ultimate goal.

 ## Features
 - Clear separation of UI and business logic.